Propaganda in the Soviet Union: Newspapers

 In 1917, coming out of underground movements, the Soviets prepared to begin publishing Pravda.

 The very first law the Soviets passed on assuming power was to suppress newspapers that opposed them.
 This had to be repealed and replaced with a milder measure, but by 1918, Lenin had liquidated the independent press, including journals stemming from the 18th century.

 From 1930 to 1941, as well as briefly in 1949, the propaganda journal USSR in Construction was circulated.
 It was published in Russian, French, English, German, and, from 1938, Spanish.
 The self-proclaimed purpose of the magazine was to "reflect in photography the whole scope and variety of the construction work now going on the USSR".
 The issues were aimed primarily at an international audience, especially Western left-wing intellectuals and businessmen, and were quite popular during its early publications, with subscribers including George Bernard Shaw, H. G. Wells, John Galsworthy, and Romain Rolland.

 Illiteracy was regarded as a grave danger, excluding the illiterate from political discussion.
 In part this was because the people could not be reached by Party journals.

 Books

 Immediately after the revolution, books were treated with less severity than newspapers, but the nationalizing of printing presses and publishing houses brought them under control.
 In the Stalinist era, libraries were purged, sometimes so extremely that works by Lenin were removed.

 In 1922, the deportation of writers and scholars warned that no deviation was permitted, and pre-publication censorship was reinstated.
-Due to a lack of Bolshevist authors, many "fellow travelers" were tolerated, but money only came as long as they toed the party line.
+Due to a lack of Bolshevist authors, many "fellow travelers" were tolerated, but money only came as long as they toe the party line.

 During the Stalinist Great Purges, textbooks were often so frequently revised that students had to do without them.